 Biblical language training in the M.Div. in Biblical Studies gets far beyond the basics.
 You will explore Greek, Hebrew, Aramaic, Syriac, and Latin grammar, syntax, and the skills for interpreting the text.

-Classical theism is the overarching framework for our approach to Biblical studies at SES.
 We begin with the bedrock tenets of God’s simplicity, impassibility, and more.
 With the proper foundation for demonstrating the nature of the existence of God, we may confidently build new skills and understanding for cultural engagement and upholding the hope of the Gospel.

 Delve into the original Greek of select New Testament texts equipped to apply your knowledge of syntax and grammar and produce your own translation.